 The dean or a named designee answers questions concerning programmatic commitments.

-OSP reviews each proposal submitted for completeness and accuracy to the best of its ability.
+ORSP reviews each proposal submitted for completeness and accuracy to the best of its ability.

 Upon approval by the required parties, the proposal is submitted for consideration to the potential sponsor.

-OSP offers technical assistance in proposal development for all sponsored program funding requests.
+ORSP offers technical assistance in proposal development for all sponsored program funding requests.

-RESPONSIBILITIES OF UNIVERSITY ADVANCEMENT (UA)
+RESPONSIBILITIES OF UNIVERSITY ADVANCEMENT

 UA reviews each proposal requesting non-deliverable grants (gifts) from corporations, foundations, and the private sector and pays particular attention to all institutional commitments incurred and to the technical quality of the document.

-SPONSORED PROGRAM PROPOSAL ROUTING
+SPONSORED PROGRAM PROPOSAL ROUTING PROCEDURES

-department chair/School director;
+department chair or school director;

 dean of the academic college;

-Vice President for Institutional Technology, or designee;
+vice president for Institutional Technology, or designee;

-Director, Risk Management, or designee;
+director, Risk Management, or designee;

-Director, Physical Plant, or designee;
+director, Physical Plant, or designee;

-Vice President for Student Affairs, or designee;
+vice president for Student Affairs, or designee;

-Vice President for University Advancement, or designee;
+vice president for University Advancement, or designee;

-Vice President for Finance and Support Services, or designee; and
+vice president for Finance and Support Services, or designee; and

 others as needed.